 NY WCB Bulletin: Telehealth Bill Objections

-In short, if a provider renders telehealth treatment to an injured worker, a payer may not object to the bill unless New York regulations specifically preclude rendering that treatment via telehealth (e.g., initial visit with a provider or visits to determine permanent impairment).
+In short, if a provider renders telehealth treatment, a payer may not object to the bill unless New York regulations specifically preclude rendering that treatment via telehealth (e.g., initial visit with a provider or visits to determine permanent impairment).

 WCB: Telehealth Should Be Reimbursed Unless Precluded by Regulations